singlerider/applicationbot/README.md

 Once authorized, you'll be able to grab your token from the address bar

-### Mac Notes

-There's an issue with Matplotlib installed as a service on Mac.
-Simply do the following to eliminate the issue:

-In your home directory, there is a directory called ~/.matplotlib.
-Create a file called "matplotlibrc" inside the folder "~/.matplotlib/":

-`touch ~/.matplotlib/matplotlibrc`

-and add the following line and save:

-`backend: TkAgg`

 ## To Run

 Once you have all the boring stuff out of the way and your Google account is